Iximiel/plumed-school-benchmark/README.md

  - `--sleep`  add a sleep timer during the loop, simulating an MD
  - `--atom-distribution` chose between a few different kinds of atom distributions: "line", "cube", "sphere", "globs" and "sc"

-Now let's talk more about the options that aree more obscure
+Now let's talk more about the options that are more obscure

 ### Input files

 With `--plumed` we can specify a series of input files, column separated, like `--plumed "plumed.dat:coord.dat:third.dat"`,